Overall ranking: Came 23rd out of 126 in the Complete University Guide for 2016.

 Easy to get into?
 Definitely not- King's attracts the brightest of cookies and most courses are very competitive.
 Many ask for A* grades at A-level but requirements do vary.

 Vital statistics: King's has more than 25,000 students- of whom over 10,000 are postgrads, according to the most recent figures in 2012/13.
 Over half of academic staff work in departments that are in the top 10 per cent in the UK.
 King's is one of 24 Russell Group universities, dedicated to the highest levels of academic excellence.

 Added value: The largest centre for the education of doctors, dentists and other healthcare professionals in Europe.
 The only UK university to have six Medical Research Council centres.
 King's offers a number of additional study options to enhance your experience on your chosen programme of study.
 You can study abroad for a semester or a year as part of an organised exchange, enrol on a language course, gain work experience, improve your grasp of the English language, or reqister for their unique Associateship of King's College qualification.
 Much of the teaching is done in small groups and every student is allocated a personal tutor.
 A huge £500m transformation of the college estate is underway.
 The South Range of King’s Grade One listed building at the Strand was reopened after a two year £40m redevelopment in May 2006, providing new teaching facilities and wireless internet access.
 A recent £7m donation will set up a new Politics, Philosophy and Law centre.

 Teaching: Came 109th out of 126 in the Complete University Guide's latest student satisfaction rankings.

-Graduate prospects: Great- ranked 7th with a whopping 81.8 per cent in graduate level employment.
+Graduate prospects: Great- ranked 15th with 79.6 per cent in graduate level employment.

 Any accommodation?
 Full-time undergraduates entering for the first time on a programme of two or more years are guaranteed the offer of one year (not necessarily their first) in either halls of residence, self-catering apartments, intercollegiate halls or other nominated accommodation.
 Rents range from £91 for a twin room to £245 a week for a studio.

 Cheap to live there?
 This is London - rents often start at £125.